Magnadata-USTA/CEA-IoT_BUCKET/src/main/resources/static/lib/curl/README.md

 	path/to/js/path/to/my-package/other-module.js

 Note that a package may also contain it's own embedded set of `config` options.
 Most, but not all, config options may be specified here.
-Specifically, you cannot specify any options that change the path or id of modules, such as `paths`, `packages`, `plugins`, or `'pluginPrefix`.
+Specifically, you cannot specify any options that change the path or token of modules, such as `paths`, `packages`, `plugins`, or `'pluginPrefix`.

 ----------------------------------------